viper-adnan/Warez/Tools.md

 - [ownCloud](https://anonym.to/?http://owncloud.com/client/) - The goal of ownCloud is to give you access to your files wherever you are.
 - [uGet](https://anonym.to/?http://ugetdm.com/) - A download manager that can monitor the clipboard for downloadable links, and can create a list of downloads, and run them in parallel.
 - [uds - Unlimited Google Drive Storage by splitting binary files into base64](https://anonym.to/?http://github.com/stewartmcgown/uds) - Open source utility to split your files into babse64 parts which are small enough to be uploaded to Google Doc's.
+- [Uppy](https://anonym.to/?https://github.com/transloadit/uppy)- JavaScript file uploader that integrates seamlessly with any application.

 **[`^        back to top        ^`](#)**